hlbosma/HIT-KIT/Digital Building Blocks/MQTT + Visual Markers/README.md

+# 💡 How to use this building block

 ## 🔍 What the Code Does

 * 🌐 Connects to WiFi and an MQTT broker to send and receive messages.